This article is more than 5 years old.

-Orchard and apple expert Charles Staniland will open this year’s festival which is held in the centre of Bere Ferrers and will run from 13 00 until 17 00.
+The festival, which is held in the centre of Bere Ferrers, will run from 13 00 until 17 00.
 It will feature a host of guest experts, demonstrations and a chance for visitors to bring along their apples and turn them into juice as well as a variety of apple products on sale.

-The festival will also include many musical interludes from the Tavy Tars and the Dartmoor Border Morris Men will be demonstrating various Morris dances.
+The festival will also include many musical interludes as well as plenty of opportunities to sample locally made cakes and snacks.
 See photos from last year’s festival.

 More to see and do